logithvikram/View_ReactJS-Exercise/README.md

 - **Detail View**: Provides a detailed view of a user when a user row is clicked.
 - **Loading State**: Shows a loading spinner while fetching data from the API.
 - **Notification System**: Provides success and error notifications for user actions (add, edit, delete).
+- - **Responsive Design**: The application is responsive, ensuring optimal viewing and interaction experience across various devices.

+## Additional Features

+- **Filtering**: Users can filter the list by name, city, country, or email.
+- **Sorting**: Users can sort the list by created date in ascending or descending order by clicking on the column header.

 ## Installation